Jonah-Gray/Jonah-Gray/README.md

 Hi, I'm Jonah!
-I am a data student currently based in the UK.
+I am a data student based in the UK.
+I have a lot of education in software engineering and cyber security and i'm now currently learning about data.
 <p>
  🔭 I’m currently working on adding some more dashboards to my portfolio.
 </p>